radiumsoftware/iridium/README.md

 ## Getting Started

-The first step is to use the built in generator to create the structure:
+The first step is to use the built-in generator to create the structure:

 ```
 $ iridium generate app todos